KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

 Help Online functionality
 ------------------------------------------------------------------------------------------------------------------------

-After linking a document to a glossary the user can use the **Help Online** functionality when running that document:
+After linking a document to a glossary the user can use the **Help Online** functionality when running that document.

 The image below shows the linking between the words of a glossary and a specific document as a former step after creating a new glossary.